mstksg/inCode/copy/entries/story-of-shapes.md

 *   `State s`'s no-op action would be `id`, the identity of function composition

-Hey, wait a minute...that sounds familiar!
-That's just `pure` from the `Applicative` typeclass!
+That might sound familiar --- these are all `pure` from the `Applicative` typeclass!

 So, the Applicative typeclass laws aren't that mysterious at all.
 If you understand the "shape" that a Functor induces, `Applicative` gives you a